CraftAcademyLabs/ca_course/atm_challenge/step1.md

 We also know that we'll be trying to write our application using Test Driven Development - or at least try to do that.
 For that we'll need a testing framework.
 Enter RSpec - the most frequently used testing library for Ruby applications.
 Even though it has a very rich and powerful DSL (domain-specific language), at its core it is a simple tool which you can start using rather quickly.

 In order to be able to use it we need to install it.
 There are two ways to install libraries (gems).
-A direct install from your terminal (`gem install rspec`) or by adding a gem as a dependancy to your application using [Bundler](http://bundler.io/).
+A direct install from your terminal (`gem install rspec`) or by adding a gem as a dependency to your application using [Bundler](http://bundler.io/).
 It is pretty simple, you just add a gem to a specific file named `Gemfile`.

 Let's do that.